-Humans performed suboptimally on the taskexhibit a bias towards learning , even though model simulations showed that learning would have led to improved performance.
+Humans performed suboptimally on the task, exhibiting a bias towards learning from verification, even though model simulations showed that falsificatory learning would have led to improved performance.
 Model fits demonstrated that suboptimal performance was driven by steeper learning from feedback that verified (rather than falsified) a contention.
-Accordingly, when we measured brain activity in the VMPFC, a brain region characterised by its robust response to informative feedback and reinforcement, the BOLD signal evoked by errors and correct trials diverged more sharply for targets (providing ) than for nontargets (permitting ).
+Accordingly, when we measured brain activity in the VMPFC, a brain region characterised by its robust response to informative feedback and reinforcement, the BOLD signal evoked by errors and correct trials diverged more sharply for targets (providing verification) than for nontargets (permitting falsification).